BryanVanWinnendael/Shopping-List/README.md

 ### Setup

-Clone the repository and follow the instructions for all microservices and the app.
+Clone the repository and follow first the instructions for the API Gateway, all microservices and then the app.

 ```bash
 git clone https://github.com/BryanVanWinnendael/shopping-list
 ```

+#### CI/CD Pipelines

+In your repository:
+Settings -> Secrets and Variables -> Actions -> New repository secret

+EXPO_TOKEN:
+The Expo Access Token

+SSH_HOST:
+The host of your server

+SSH_PRIVATE_KEY:
+The private key of your server

+SSH_USER:
+The user of your server